espressif/vscode-esp-idf-extension/docs/tutorial/project_configuration.md

 # Project Configuration Editor

-To allow the user to have multiple configurations for the same project, the user can define several settings to produce different build results.
+To allow you to have multiple configurations for the same project, you can define several settings to produce different build results.
 For example, take a look at the [Multiple configuration tutorial](./tutorial/multiple_config.md) which uses the ESP-IDF CMake build system [multi_config](https://github.com/espressif/esp-idf/tree/master/examples/build_system/cmake/multi_config) example.

 Use the `ESP-IDF: Open Project Configuration` to manage the project configuration profiles to record the following settings for each configuration: